 Across Northumberland’s serene, rolling countryside belies the distant carnage of many battles.
 From marauding Vikings to the lawless Border Reivers, look beyond the tranquillity and discover a fascinating, turbulent history at Northumberland’s battlefields.

 The year 793 marked the Vikings bloody raid on monks living on the Holy Island of Lindisfarne, who fled the slaughter with the bones of St Cuthbert and the celebrated Lindisfarne Gospels.
+Cross the island’s causeway during safe crossing times to discover the now tranquil historical sites here.

 A Scottish attack on Northumberland in 1388 saw Shakespeare’s hero Henry Percy admit defeat following the brutal Battle of Otterburn.